Ezra a famous priest and scribe a descendant from Hilkiah the high priest.

 Ezra returned from captivity to Jerusalem in 458BC.

 Ezra in Hebrew means: Help.

-He wrote the books Ezra and Nehemiah.
-The emphasis in the book of Ezra is on the rebuilding of the Temple.
+He wrote the books, Ezra and Nehemiah.
+The emphasis in the book of Ezra is the rebuilding of the Temple.

 Esra reads the Law of Moses